Loading…

 01 · Institutional Crosswalk

-Know exactly where you stand against the HHS 40-hour target.
+Know exactly where you stand against your program's competency target.

-A live crosswalk of your curriculum against the 71 HHS competencies, triaged into three strategic tiers — Verified Coverage, Reflection-Addressable, and Strategic Gaps — broken down by domain and evidence base.
-Every match is anchored by a verbatim evidence excerpt from your source material; your faculty's accept, edit, or reject judgments form the Institutional System of Record — not the model's.
+A live crosswalk of your curriculum against the framework, sorted into three tiers — Verified Coverage, Reflection-Addressable, and Strategic Gaps — and broken down by domain.
+Every match shows the verbatim line from your own materials that backs it, and nothing lands until your faculty accept, edit, or reject it.
+The decisions are theirs, not the model's.

 D1